quantum-pie/RoboND-HomeServiceRobot-Project/WRITEUP.md

 It is assumed that the map of the environment is known in advance (for instance, built using `slam_gmapping` package).

-In this project `amcl` is ised to localize robot during its home service operation.
+In this project `amcl` is used to localize robot during its home service operation.

 ## Move Base